 The mythology of Lemuria was created during the Romantic era.
-Romantics were fascinated with the occult sciences where mortality and cosmic meanings were explored.
-At this time using sunken continents to explain similarities in animals and fauna was widely accepted in western science.
+Romantics were fascinated with the occult sciences, where mortality and cosmic meanings were explored.
+At this time, using sunken continents to explain similarities in animals and fauna was widely accepted in western science.
 In addition, people invented traditions of their own to build a sense of community now lost in the nineteenth century to industrialization.
-For those who engaged off-modern topics, the use of scientific explanations gave authority to occult beliefs.
-Nature was dissected by rational thinking and consequently, it lost its symbol of divine intervention and creation itself.
+For those who engaged in off-modern topics, the use of scientific explanations gave authority to occult beliefs.
+Nature was dissected by rational thinking, and consequently, it lost its symbol of divine intervention and creation itself.

 Naming the missing continent of Lemuria was crucial to the spatial constitution of Lemuria as an object of arcane knowledge.